SonaSpray Eco+ acoustic ceiling spray in ‘Downstairs at dMFK’ (photo: Ed Reeve).

 SonaSpray throughout offices of a global NGO client (photo: Hufton+Crow).

-Architects can now demonstrate acoustic performance and inclusivity in a clear, measurable way through Sownd Certification.
-This framework from Sownd Affects provides independent accreditation for sound quality and audio-inclusivity, giving design teams a credible certification to show clients that their spaces meet the highest benchmarks for productivity and wellbeing.
+Architects can now demonstrate audio-inclusivity in a clear, measurable way through Sownd Certification.
+Developed by Sownd Affects, it is the world’s first framework to provide independent accreditation for proven acoustic performance.
+This gives design teams a credible way to show clients that their spaces support productivity and wellbeing while accommodating the one in three people who are noise-sensitive.

 Projects that use Oscar Acoustics’ acoustic sprays or acoustic plasters automatically qualify for Bronze level Sownd Certification, validated by the Institute of Sound and Vibration Research (ISVR) at the University of Southampton.
 This provides architects with a practical, measurable pathway to inclusive design while enhancing long-term value and return on investment for clients.